Physics and astronomy courses at Valpo are demanding, and the department wants every student to succeed.

 Departmental Help Sessions

 All of the introductory physics and astronomy courses offer help sessions, typically held in the evening and staffed by professors or more advanced students.
-Help sessions are usually available for courses including:
+Help sessions are always offered for

 - ASTR 101, Astronomy

 - PHYS 111 & 112, Essentials of Physics

 - PHYS 141 & 142, Physics: Electricity, Magnetism and Waves

 Other classes often have help sessions, as well.
 Each class’ syllabus will have complete and updated information about available help sessions.